Austin Pedestrian Accident Lawyer

 negligent maintenance or poorly maintained areas around construction sites.

-For example, a pedestrian accident may become a premises liability issue
+For example, a pedestrian accident may become a

-be responsible for damages.
+would be responsible for damages.

 Seeking Justice for a Fatal Pedestrian Accident